Generic name: betrixaban (be TRIX a ban)

 Take with food.

-Because betrixaban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed.
+Because betrixaban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, betrixaban can also make it easier for you to bleed.
 Contact your doctor or seek emergency medical attention if you have unusual bruising, or any bleeding that will not stop.

-If you need surgery or dental work, tell the doctor or dentist ahead of time that you take betrixaban.
-You may need to stop taking the medicine for a short time before you have surgery or other medical procedures.
+If you need surgery or dental work, tell your surgeon you currently use this medicine.
+You may need to stop for a short time.

 Do not stop taking betrixaban unless your doctor tells you to.
 Stopping suddenly can increase your risk of blood clot or stroke.